Another day, another wrinkle in the year's biggest physics story

 The Loading Station at OPERA CERN

 Last week’s bombshell physics news--those superluminal neutrinos that CERN’s OPERA experiment clocked moving faster than the speed of light--are already getting the rigorous vetting that OPERA’s researchers were hoping for.
 And some physicists are already rejecting the notion that CERN’s neutrinos broke the cosmic speed limit outright.
-A paper posted late last week, titled “New Constraints on Neutrino Velocities,” argues that any particle traveling faster than light would shed a great deal of their energy along the way.
+A paper posted late last week, titled “New Constraints on Neutrino Velocities,” argues that any particle travelling faster than light would shed a great deal of its energy along the way.

 So let’s go a little deeper here.
 The physicists behind this assessment, Andrew Cohen and Sheldon Glashow of Boston University (Glashow has a Nobel under his belt, so these are no middling minds), ignore the debate over whether or not it’s possible for a fundamental particle to outpace the speed of light, and instead look directly at the OPERA neutrinos themselves.